Centerpoint-Gaming/timenite/privacy-policy.md

 <br />

-- [OneSignal's Privacy Policy](https://onesignal.com/privacy_policy) - We use this OneSignal to notify our users.
+- [OneSignal's Privacy Policy](https://onesignal.com/privacy_policy) - We use OneSignal to notify our users.
 - [Google's Privacy Policy](https://policies.google.com/technologies/partner-sites) - We use Google Analytics to track the site's demographics (like pageviews and audience region).